Lacrymology/states/graphite/doc/usage.rst

 Web UI
 ------

-After installing, you can login to the Graphite web by using the account that is defined in pillar ``graphite:web:initial_admin_user``.
+After installing, you can login to the :doc:`/graphite/doc/index` web by using the account that is defined in :doc:`pillar` ``graphite:web:initial_admin_user``.

-LINK TO PILLAR DOC

-Here you can see all the metrics, such as those that Diamond LINK TO DIAMOND DOC sent to Carbon under: Graphite -> `Your minion name` -> ``os``.
+Here you can see all the metrics, such as those that :doc:`/diamond/doc/index` sent to Carbon under: Graphite -> `Your minion name` -> ``os``.

 A few functions to get the data you want: